Pelican-Elegant/elegant/documentation/content/Contributing/git-commit-guidelines.md

 > semantic-release uses the commit messages to determine the type of changes in the codebase.
 Following formalized conventions for commit messages, semantic-release automatically determines the next semantic version number, generates a changelog and publishes the release.

-Basically, semantic-release goes through the commit messages, parses them and on its bases makes the deecisions of publishing new release and new version number.
+Basically, semantic-release goes through the commit messages, parses them and on its bases makes the decisions of publishing new release and new version number.

 What are those rules?